wiggzz/safya/README.md

 When an event is written to Safya, the producer determines the partition to write it, obtains a sequence number for the given partition (via dynamo DB) and then writes the event to `/events/${partitionId}/${sequenceNumber}` in S3.

 Consumers just need to track a single sequence number in each partition they are reading from (this is also managed by DynamoDB).
-In addition, consumers obtain a lock to the partition they are reading from to ensure no more than one consumer reads at once.
-This lock has an expiration time in case they fail, which allows another consumer to take over should the consumer fail.
+In addition, consumers obtain a lock to the partition they are reading from to ensure no more than one instance of a consumer reads at once (given a multi-instance cluster, or multiple lambda functions consuming from a partition).
+This lock has an expiration time in case they fail, which allows another consumer to take over should the consumer instance fail.

 ## Getting started